Quick summary

 Optimise your checkout process

-Cart abandonment rates spike during busy shopping seasons.
-Simple fixes like guest checkout, fewer form fields, multiple payment options (including BNPL options like Klarna/PayPal) and progress indicators all help reduce friction and get customers over the line.
+Cart abandonment spikes during busy shopping seasons, often because the checkout experience gets in the way.
+Simple fixes make a real difference: guest checkout, fewer form fields, multiple payment options including BNPL (Klarna, PayPal, Apple Pay) and clear progress indicators all reduce friction and help customers cross the line.
+Every unnecessary step costs you sales.

 Highlight delivery and returns

-PwC reports that convenience is still a top driver of consumer choice so make sure your delivery cut-off dates, costs and return policies are clear to improve conversion rates.
-Adding a top bar promoting ‘Free Next Day Delivery’ or ‘Extended Returns Until January’ could be the small nudge that converts a sale.
+Convenience is still one of the top drivers of consumer choice.
+Make your delivery cut-off dates, costs and returns policy impossible to miss.
+Don't hide them in the footer.
+A top bar promoting 'Free Next Day Delivery' or 'Extended Returns Until January' can be the small nudge that turns a browser into a buyer.
+Uncertainty about delivery or returns is one of the most common reasons shoppers abandon.

 Ramp up customer support